 Intentional Communes in Israel and Other Countries

+The research aims to understand generational discourse's structure, content, purpose, and application in promoting social change within these communities.
+The research focuses on different nonreligious ICs in Israel, including urban kibbutzim and groups of youth movement graduates, comparing their characteristics and analyzing their generational discourse.

 Since the 1980s, the number of intentional communities (ICs) has grown steadily in many countries (Oved, 2017; Pitzer 2014), including Israel (Michaeli & Dror, 2008).
 At the present time, there are dozens of new intentional communes (NICs), with thousands of adult members, throughout Israel.
 This is a social development that contradicts the general trend in society.
 Instead of capitalist idealism, these young people have chosen a life of collectivism and contribution to society as a lifestyle, with the aim of generating social change.
 Against this background, researchers have sought different definitions of these communes, such as “intentional communities” – communities that are committed to a social cause as well as a collectivism.

 The NICs included in the present research were of two types: urban kibbutzim and groups of youth movement graduates.
 The urban kibbutzim are communities of people who joined together to create a collective life dedicated to a shared cause in cities (Michaeli & Dror, 2008).
 The graduate movements are another type of NIC.
 They include several hundred members, living in dozens of groups in rural and urban localities throughout Israel (Michaeli & Dror, 2008).